diegocasmo/knowledge/blog-posts/life/2019-06-23-okrs-as-a-framework-for-personal-growth.md

 Measuring how my day-to-day actions relate to my personal goals has been a complete game changer.
 OKRs is the one framework that has allowed me to do so consistently for the past three years.

-How do you hold yourself accountable for personal growth?
+How do you hold yourself accountable for your personal growth?
 Leave a comment below if you do, I would love to read more about others' approach to personal growth!